ANALYSIS | Why Ottawa's airport can cut down trees if it wants to | CBC News

 It wasn't until 1997 that the public land was leased to the Ottawa International Airport Authority, a private entity newly created through a nationwide shakeup of airport management.

-The move was meant to be a shot in the arm for the airport industry, with these not-for-profit corporations using a commercial approach that would be able to lithely respond to market changes and better contribute to economic growth.
+The move was meant to be a shot in the arm for the airport industry, with these not-for-profit corporations using a commercial approach to lithely respond to market changes and better contribute to economic growth.

 Instead of pumping millions of taxpayer dollars into operating airports, the Canadian government now receives much more in rent — but there's much less oversight.